icapps/ios-stella/README.md

   static let booleanValue = DefaultsKey<Bool?>("booleanValue")
-  // Writes a date object to the defaults with the 'dateValue' key. static let dateValue = DefaultsKey<NSDate?>("dateValue") }
+  // Writes a date object to the defaults with the 'dateValue' key. static let dateValue = DefaultsKey<NSDate?>("dateValue")
+  // Writes a dictionary object to the defaults with the 'dictValue' key. static let dictValue = DefaultsKey<[String: Any]?>("dictValue") }
 ```